🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 What to bring:

-Pack sunscreen, sun hat, sunglasses, loose comfortable clothing, walking shoes.
+Pack sunscreen, sun hat, sunglasses, loose comfortable clothing, and walking shoes.

 Travel Adaptor - Type I